 My name is Matagi Sorensen.
-I am from Verde Valley and am a member of the Yavapai-Apache Nation.
+I am from Verde Valley, Arizona, and am a member of the Yavapai-Apache Nation.
 I completed a Bachelor’s of Fine Art with a Major in Metal-smithing through Northern Arizona University in 2011.

 All of my work is handmade; many pieces are one-of-a-kind.
 I especially enjoy working with unusual stones, a majority of them from the southwest.

 To purchase any items on this blog, please visit matagifineart.com.
 If you see a piece that you like and it is SOLD, please contact me at firstname.lastname@example.org.

 Northern Arizona University: Iron Will, December 2012 - Article and Video